If you don’t see your question or an answer to one, please email us at info@pda-support.org

 A: We encourage members to keep coming back even after their mental wellness has returned.
 So that they can show newcomers that there is hope.
 However you get to stay as long as you like and as much or as little.
 There is no expiration date.

 A: You are more than welcome to attend.
 We will be supportive.
-It doesn’t matter if you are empty nesting and struggling with the new changes in life, that are occurring, due to birthing a child.
-Postpartum is postpartum no matter how many years later the mental health challenges hit- they still hit.
+It doesn’t matter if you are empty nesting and struggling with mental health challenges as a result of birthing a child.
+It doesn’t matter if it is from a pregnancy and/or pregnancy loss- postpartum is postpartum no matter how many years later the mental health challenges hit- they still hit.

 A: This space is for you too and we will support you.